MHP Research Summit 2026

 We encourage clear, accessible language and an emphasis on why the research matters including its relevance to people affected by SMI.

-The top two abstracts in each theme will be selected for ECR lightning talk presentations during the conference.
+The top abstracts from early career researchers will be selected for ECR lightning talk presentations during the conference.
 If you would like to be considered for this opportunity, please indicate this at the time of submission.

 If your decision to attend the conference depends on the acceptance of your abstract, please let us know at the time of submission .
 While we cannot guarantee refunds we will do our best to accommodate individual circumstances.
 Please be assured that this will not affect the abstract review process, which follows a set of established criteria applied consistently to all submissions.